-Name Audit and Supervisory Committee member Independent director Supplementary explanation on compatibility Reason for appointment Takashi Tanaka Yes (Important information on concurrent post(s)) Representative Director and Chairman, TOYO TECH CO., LTD. Director and Chairman, Toyo Tec Building Service Co., Ltd. Mr. Tanaka was appointed in anticipation that he will perform the functions of supervision and monitoring of the Company's management and perform a checking function over it based on his perspective informed by his experience and knowledge as an expert in safety, finance, IT/DX and management, which he has accumulated throughout his career in management at Resona Trust & Banking Co., Ltd. (current Resona Bank, Limited) and TOYO TECH CO., LTD. In addition, it has been determined that Mr. Tanaka is sufficiently independent of the Company due to the fact that he fulfills the requirements for independent directors as defined by the Tokyo Stock Exchange as well as the Company's independence evaluation criteria for outside officers, and therefore no conflict of interest with general shareholders should arise.
+Name Audit and Supervisory Committee member Independent director Supplementary explanation on compatibility Reason for appointment Takashi Tanaka Yes (Important information on concurrent post(s)) Representative Director and Chairman, TOYO TECH CO., LTD. Director and Chairman, KANSAI UNITE PROTECTION CO.
+LTD Mr. Tanaka was appointed in anticipation that he will perform the functions of supervision and monitoring of the Company's management and perform a checking function over it based on his perspective informed by his experience and knowledge as an expert in safety, finance, IT/DX and management, which he has accumulated throughout his career in management at Resona Trust & Banking Co., Ltd. (current Resona Bank, Limited) and TOYO TECH CO., LTD. In addition, it has been determined that Mr. Tanaka is sufficiently independent of the Company due to the fact that he fulfills the requirements for independent directors as defined by the Tokyo Stock Exchange as well as the Company's independence evaluation criteria for outside officers, and therefore no conflict of interest with general shareholders should arise.
 His appointment also reflects the Company's belief that he will supervise its management from an independent perspective.

 Name Audit and Supervisory Committee member Independent director Supplementary explanation on compatibility Reason for appointment Hiroshi Ogasawara Yes (Important information on concurrent post(s)) Representative Director and Chairman of the Board, YASKAWA Electric Corporation External Director, Tokyo Century Corporation Chair, Fukuoka Association of Corporate Executives Although the Company has a business relationship with YASKAWA Electric Corporation including real estate lease, the monetary value of such transactions are within the scope of the independence criteria set by the Company.
+In addition he concurrently serves as Chair of the Fukuoka Association of Corporate Executives, and although the Company has a business relationship with the said association, including payment of membership fees, the monetary value of such transactions are within the scope of the independence criteria set by the Company has a business relationship with the said association, including payment of membership fees, the monetary value of such transactions are within the scope of the independence criteria set by the Company.
 Mr. Ogasawara was appointed in anticipation that he will perform the functions of supervision and monitoring of the Company's management and perform a checking function over it based on his perspective informed by his experience and knowledge as an expert in IT/DX, human resources strategies and management, which he has accumulated throughout his career after joining YASKAWA Electric Manufacturing Co., Ltd. (current YASKAWA Electric Corporation).
 In addition, it has been determined that Mr. Ogasawara is sufficiently independent of the Company due to the fact that he fulfills the requirements for independent directors as defined by the Tokyo Stock Exchange as well as the Company's independence evaluation criteria for outside officers, and therefore no conflict of interest with general shareholders should arise.
 His appointment also reflects the Company's belief that he will supervise its management from an independent perspective.